 How to Disable Blocks in WordPress

-What happens if you really, really dislike the new Gutenberg content block editor?
-Some users do — before its wide release in 2018 there were complaints about it not being ready for large-scale deployment, and it’s true that in some cases what site owners want to do with content blocks isn’t immediately obvious or intuitive.
+But what happens if you really, really dislike the new Gutenberg content block editor?
+It's true that some users do — before its wide release in 2018 there were complaints about it not being ready for large-scale deployment.
 It’s also true that some must-have WordPress plugins and add-ons may not play well with Gutenberg, especially if software creators haven’t gotten around to updating their code.

-In either case — if your site simply won’t work with WordPress content blocks or you dislike the approach — you may want to disable blocks in WordPress.
+In either case, you may want to disable blocks in WordPress.
 This will help you prevent headaches if the WordPress visual editor isn't working.

 While you can’t switch back to the classic editor directly from your WordPress administrator page, several plugins offer this functionality.